robo-cap/oci-oke-lb-operator/README.md

 # OKE Operator to attach WAF to OKE Services of type Load Balancer

-This Kubernetes operator, built using Kopf, is monitoring the Kubernetes services labeled `use-oci-lb-operator: "yes"`, and is attempting to allign the WAF Policy OCID defined using the service annotation `service.beta.kubernetes.io/oci-load-balancer-waf-policy-ocid` with  the actual Load Balancer configuration.
+This Kubernetes operator, built using Kopf, is monitoring the OKE services labeled `use-oci-lb-operator: "yes"`, and is attempting to attach the WAF Policy OCID defined using the service annotation `service.beta.kubernetes.io/oci-load-balancer-waf-policy-ocid` to the Load Balancer provisioned for the service.

 The operator performs the following operations:

-1. Each 10 minutes is checking for consistency of the WAF configuration for each labeled service.
+1. Is checking the consistency of the WAF configuration for each labeled service each 10 minutes .
 2. Automatically updates the service configuration when the annotation `service.beta.kubernetes.io/oci-load-balancer-waf-policy-ocid` is changed.